14 — The Grind Continues

 Ancient Inscriptions

-Mysterious lore text hidden in Mt.
+Mysterious lore text went into Mt.
 Moon, Pokémon Tower, and Rock Tunnel.
 Wall inscriptions that hint at the Primal Guardians.
-The kind of thing speedrunners will ignore and completionists will screenshot.
+Speedrunners won’t stop.
+Completionists will screenshot every one.

 Codex Expansion